cs10/bjc-su25/_projects/project6-project.md

 The template (including instructions) for the final project README can be found [here](https://docs.google.com/document/d/1GiZ6tE-mnezyiry7p_gmEswNRfx7ntNjT3Z-wcfZToA/edit?tab=t.0).
 Please make a copy of the Google Doc to work on, and make sure to submit it as a **PDF**.

-**[Optional] Bug Writeup**: Sometimes, despite your best efforts, the project deadline rolls around and you’ve still got a bug big enough that one or more of your features isn’t working correctly.
-This happens in industry as well — think about app updates you’ve downloaded!

-Not to fret, you can earn back up to 75% of the points originally lost for a non-functional feature with a thorough write-up.
-(Points given will depend on the size of the bug; this is meant to limit the points penalty for not implementing a bug-free project feature.)

-Here’s an [example](https://docs.google.com/document/d/1A6Tzm0UZte8gMnnmE2PV1J9xO__z6SaLkDVA6j3-I5s/edit?tab=t.0) of what we’re looking for in a bug writeup, based on a function you wrote for the OOP lab.

 ## Video Requirements
 Your video is meant to be a supplement to your README, and will be used to make sure that your submission is graded fairly.
 Please demonstrate exactly how to run your project (especially if you are using Python), the controls, and each of the features.
 If you are completing a Bug write-up, please demonstrate the bug(s) that you are explaining in your README in order to receive points back.
 Your video must be under 3 minutes in order to receive full credit.